peque-studio/StoryBread/README.md

 ## Contributing

-At this point, it is better to open an issue if you find any bugs than to contribute directly, as the project structure is still work-in-progress.
+At this point it is better to open an issue if you find any bugs than to contribute directly, as the project structure is still work-in-progress.
 The exception is very small changes.

 # License